developer-student-clubs/DataXchange/README.md

 ## Welcome to 📈 DataXchange

 <strong> DataXchange is an advanced open-source platform that empowers data enthusiasts and developers to collaborate on data-driven projects.
 We're committed to turning raw datasets into valuable insights, visualizations, and applications. </strong>

+## What we do?

+#### Steps to become part of us !

+1. Open issue or select issue on which you want to work
+2. We assign that issue to you if we have surety that you have enough skills to solve that issue
+3. Fork the repo
+4. Make a named branch according to it and start working on the issue
+5. Ask for PR merge
+6. And if everything goes well we We will merge your PR
+7. Wallah!
+Now you are the part of DataXchange

 ## Join Our 🤹🏽 Community